deliton/speech-ai-chat-poc/README.md

 ## To interact with the application:

-- Press "P" to start or stop recording.
+- Press "Enter" key to start or stop recording.
 - Speak into your microphone when recording is active.
-- Press "P" again to stop recording and process your speech.
+- Press "Enter" again to stop recording and process your speech.
 - View ChatGPT's response in the terminal.

 ## Conclusion